thomaslaurenson/trophyroom/hackthebox/startingpoint/3_vaccine/README.md

 ' UNION SELECT NULL, NULL, NULL, NULL, usename FROM pg_user; --
 ```

-Was kind of at a dead-end at the moment.
+Was kind of at a dead-end at this stage.
 And started to think the enumeration process was all about the database being Postgres, and that we had a specific version.

 ## Getting Command Execution